-studies of human motiva-Throughout information that find tion we formal devise both help us can creatively informal ways to and and volunteer recognize both paid staffers.
+Throughout studies of human motivation, we find information that can help us devise both formal and informal ways to creatively recognize both volunteer and paid staffers.

 We only need to have the concern and sensitivity to discover their needs as individuals.